Thursday, November 29, 2012

 Cover:

-Pretty cool, I think it was reason why I'd bought this in a first place.
+Pretty cool; it was the reason I bought this in the first place.

 Cool lines: